-SECTION 501.124.
+SECTION 124.
 FIDUCIARY DUTY.

-- (a) This [act] does not create or imply a duty to exercise the decanting power or a duty to inform beneficiaries about the applicability of this [act].
-An inference of breach of fiduciary duty may not be made as a result of an authorized fiduciary failing to exercise the decanting power. - (b) An authorized fiduciary in exercising the decanting power shall act in accordance with the fiduciary duties of the fiduciary. - (c) Except as otherwise provided in the first trust instrument, for purposes of this [act] [and Sections 801 and 802(a) of the Uniform Trust Code], the terms of the first trust are deemed to include the decanting power granted in this [act].
+(a) This [act] does not create or imply a duty to exercise the decanting power or a duty to

+- 29 inform beneficiaries about the applicability of this [act].
+An inference of breach of fiduciary - 30 duty may not be made as a result of an authorized fiduciary failing to exercise decanting power. - 31 (b) An authorized fiduciary in exercising decanting power shall act in accordance with - 32 the fiduciary duties of the fiduciary. - 33 (c) Except as otherwise provided in the first trust instrument, for purposes of this [act]

+1 [and Sections 801 and 802(a) of the Uniform Trust Code], the terms of the first trust are deemed

+2 to include decanting power.